 Just imagine recapturing 15+ million gallons of water per year that you don’t have to pay for because it’s already in your system.

-And with the help of Watermaster experts, they can help you decide how many of the Feedlot Tank Overflow Recycling units you need to best outfit your operation.
+And with the help of Watermaster experts, they can help you decide how many Feedlot Tank Overflow Recycling units you need to outfit your operation best.

 3. Stewarding Our Resources.

-One very important point is the fact that the Feedlot Tank Overflow Recycling unit will help conserve water resources.
-This area of the world already gets a low amount of rain and we’re rapidly using our resources from the Ogallala Aquifer.
+One critical point is that the Feedlot Tank Overflow Recycling unit will help conserve water resources.
+This area already gets little rain, and we’re rapidly using our resources from the Ogallala Aquifer.

-There are over one hundred thousand dairy farms and feedlots in the U.S. alone.
-If only a few, a small percentage, of them decided to implement the Feedlot Tank Overflow Recycling system, it could save several hundred billions gallons of water per year.
-This small change can have a drastic impact on our limited resources, and help conserve for a more profitable tomorrow.
+Over one hundred thousand dairy farms and feedlots are in the U.S. alone.
+If only a few, a small percentage, decided to implement the Feedlot Tank Overflow Recycling system, it could save several hundred billion gallons of water per year.
+This small change can drastically impact our limited resources and help conserve for a more profitable tomorrow.

 4. Here’s How It Works